msprev/panzer/README.md

 -   `metadata` contains default metadata set by the style.
 Any metadata field that can appear in a pandoc document can appear here.

--   `commandline` specifies pandoc's command line options.
+-   `commandline` specifies pandoc’s command line options.

 -   `template` is a pandoc [template](http://johnmacfarlane.net/pandoc/demo/example9/templates.html) for the style.